Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 Power & Run Time

-This generator can be started via a simple traditional pull-start mechanism, or a simple and elegant electric starter (battery included).
+This generator can be started via a classic hand-operated recoil starting mechanism, or a convenient and efficient electric starter (battery included).

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.

-With a full tank, the XT8500EFI can operate for around 9 hours at 50% load (fuel consumption around 0.89 GPH), thanks to its fuel capacity of 8 gallons.
+The fuel capacity of 8 gallons allows the XT8500EFI to operate for around 9 hours at 50% load with a full tank (fuel consumption around 0.89 GPH).

 Outlets